ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/variant_calling.md

     less delly.chr18.filtered.vcf

 The deletion from the paper is in this file.
-See if you can find it.
+See if you can find it in the file.
 Also, look at the [VCF specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf) to get more details of the different fields.